 Latent Dirichlet Allocation (Blei, Ng, Jordan, 2003) is the canonical probabilistic topic model.
 It fixes the overfitting of its predecessor pLSA by placing Dirichlet priors on both the document-topic and topic-word distributions.
 Every modern topic model still gets compared to LDA as a baseline.

-For the broader picture — when LDA makes sense versus other methods — see the Topic Modeling.
+For the broader picture (when LDA makes sense versus other methods), see Topic Modeling.

 Generative process